TorMap/tormap/README.md

 1. Go to `frontend` directory where file `package.json` is located
 2. Run command: `yarn build`
-3. A `build` folder should be generated containing all necessary frontend files
+3. A `frontend/build` folder should be generated containing all necessary frontend files

 ## Host project